-- a.
-Accreditation Pending is based on the following criteria: - i.
+- i.
 Results of the data collected during survey - ii.
 Number and/or severity of deficiencies - iii.
 Clinical Manager/designee review and Review Committee's decision - b.
-Accreditation cannot be granted until a Plan of Correction is submitted and approved.
+Accreditation cannot be granted until a Plan of Correction (POC) is submitted and approved.
 Due dates are as follows: - i.
-The Plan of Correction is due to ACHC within 30 days from the date of the organization's Accreditation Pending letter - ii.
-If adjustments to the Plan of Correction are necessary, the organization must submit modifications to achieve an approved Plan of Correction within 10 days as specified on notification to your organization - iii.
-Failure to submit an approved Plan of Correction within required time frame will result in a change of accreditation status from Accreditation Pending to Denial of Accreditation - iv.
-If requested, evidence to support the implementation of the organization's Plan of Correction is due to ACHC with 60 days following the date of the organization's Accreditation Pending letter - v.
-Failure to submit requested evidence will result in a termination of accreditation
+The POC is due to ACHC within 30 days from the date of the organization's Accreditation Pending letter. - ii.
+If adjustments to the POC are necessary, the organization must submit modifications to achieve an approved POC within 10 days as specified on notification to your organization. - iii.
+Failure to submit an approved POC within required time frame will result in a change of accreditation status from Accreditation Pending to Denial of Accreditation. - iv.
+If requested, evidence to support the implementation of the organization's POC is due to ACHC with 60 days following the date of the organization's Accreditation Pending letter. - v.
+Failure to submit requested evidence will result in a termination of accreditation. - c.

-- c.
 All Plans of Correction are reviewed by the Clinical Manager/designee.
 After reviewing the Plan of Correction ACHC may issue: - i.
 Approval of Accreditation - ii.
 A rejection of Plan of Correction and require additional information - iii.
 Dependent Status (Section VI, B, 3) - d.
 Following the review of the Plan of Correction, if accreditation is granted, the effective dates for new and renewal organizations are determined as follows: - i.
 New Organization: The effective date is the day the approved Plan of Correction is received by ACHC.
 An approved Plan of Correction is one that has been accepted by the Clinical Manager/designee. - ii.
 Renewal Organization: The accreditation effective date will continue for an additional 36 months from the previous accreditation expiration date if the Renewal Survey occurs and acceptable Plan of Correction is received prior to the expiration date.
-If the organization's survey takes place after the expiration date, the approval date will start from the date the acceptable Plan of Correction was received.

-3. Dependent Status:
+If the organization's survey takes place after the expiration date, the approval date will start from the date the acceptable Plan of Correction was received. - 3.
+Dependent Status: - a.

-- a.
 Dependent Status is determined based on the following criteria: - i.
 Results of the data collected during survey - ii.
 Number and/or severity of deficiencies - iii.
 Clinical Manager/designee review and Review Committee's decision - b.
 The Plan of Correction is due to ACHC within 30 calendar days from the date of the Dependent Status letter.
 The organization must submit written notification to ACHC of its readiness for a Dependent Survey, at the organization's expense, within 90 days of the date of the Dependent letter.
 If the organization fails to notify ACHC within 90 days, the decision will move to a Denial of Accreditation. - c.
 The Surveyor submits the findings from the Dependent Survey to the organization's Account Advisor and a decision will be made by the Clinical Manager/designee.
-Upon review ACHC may issue: - i.
+Upon review, ACHC may issue: - i.
 Approval of Accreditation - ii.
 Accreditation Pending - iii.
 Denial of Accreditation (Section VI, B, 4) - d.
-Following a Dependent Survey, if accreditation is granted, the effective accreditation dates for new and renewal organizations are determined as follows: - New Organization: The effective date of accreditation is the last day of the Dependent Survey if no deficiencies are identified.
-If deficiencies are identified during the Dependent Survey, the effective date of accreditation is the day the approved Plan of Correction is received by ACHC from the Dependent Survey.
-An approved Plan of Correction is one that has been accepted by the Clinical Manager/designee.
+Following a Dependent Survey, if accreditation is granted, the effective accreditation dates for new and renewal organizations are determined as follows: